conductor-oss/conductor/CONTRIBUTING.md

 Once we have decided on a direction, it's time to summarize the idea by creating a new issue.

+## Code Style
+We use [spotless](https://github.com/diffplug/spotless) to enforce consistent code style for the project, so make sure to run `gradlew spotlessApply` to fix any violations after code changes.

 ## License

 By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/Netflix/conductor/blob/master/LICENSE

-All files are released with the Apache 2.0 license.
+All files are released with the Apache 2.0 license, and the following license header will be automatically added to your new file if none present:

-If you are adding a new file it should have a header like this:

 ```
 /**
- * Copyright 2021 Netflix, Inc.
+ * Copyright $YEAR Netflix, Inc.
  *
  * Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with
  * the License.
 You may obtain a copy of the License at